Volyn Cold Borshch

 Variations

-Volyn version uses kefir; Lithuanian šaltibarščiai uses buttermilk and adds beets at the end; Belarusian holodnik uses sour cream and no kefir — three Slavic cold beet soups.
+Volyn version uses kefir; Lithuanian šaltibarščiai (the word means 'cold borshch') is kefir-based like the Volyn version and is Lithuania's national summer dish, served with warm boiled potatoes on the side; Belarusian holodnik uses sour cream and no kefir — three Slavic cold beet soups.

 On the Palate